sthaSandesh/sthaSandesh/README.md

 - 👋 Hi, I’m Sandesh Shrestha but you can call me Sandy.
 - 👀 I’m interested in New Technology to explore
 - 🌱 I’m currently learning Different programing languages
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any good company
 - 📫 How to reach me :- contact me on discord or visit my website

 <!---